 Disposition of Public Records in King County

-Department/Issuing Agency: DES/Records and Licensing Services Division
+Department/Issuing Agency: Department of Executive Services, Records and Licensing Services Division

 Approved: /s/ Dow Constantine